Last updated: December 31, 2025

 How has Wealthsimple Private Credit performed?

-Since the fund's inception in June 2023, returns have been 17.1% net of fees.1 That is on the high end of long-term expectations and includes both distributions and increases in the value of the fund.
+Since the fund's inception in June 2023, returns have been 22.5% net of fees.1 That is slightly below our long-term target but well within the expected range and includes both distributions and changes in the value of the loans.

-The fund distributed $0.077/share in income, representing a 9.0% annualized distribution yield.3 All loans in the portfolio are currently performing as expected.
+The fund distributed $0.077/share in income, representing a 9.4% annualized distribution yield.3

 What do these numbers mean?